spxp/spxp-crypto/spxp-crypto-tools/README.md

 `$ SpxpCryptoTool gensymkey`
 Generates a new 256 bit AES key and prints it as JWK object to standard out.

+`$ SpxpCryptoTool genroundkey`
+Generates a new 256 bit AES key with a key id suitable as round key and prints it as JWK object to standard out.

 `$ SpxpCryptoTool encryptsymcompact <fileToEncrypt> <symmetricKey>`
 Encrypts `<fileToEncrypt>` with the 256 bit AES key from `<symmetricKey>` and prints the result as JWE object in compact serialization to standard out.